google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> The <code>clients.openWindow</code> method can only open a window when called as the result of a <code>notificationclick</code> event.
+Note: The <code>clients.openWindow</code> method can only open a window when called as the result of a <code>notificationclick</code> event.
 Therefore, we need to wrap the method in a <code>waitUntil</code>, so that the event does not complete before <code>openWindow</code> is called.
 Otherwise, the browser throws an error.